 for me with

-everything on the line, I would probably pick Buddy Hall for his remarkable
+everything on the line, I would pick Buddy Hall for his remarkable

 consistency and composure.
 But if I wanted to be entertained, I would choose the

-charismatic go-for-broke run-out kings: Louie, Earthquake, Fast Eddie, Fats, the Pearl.
+charismatic go-for-broke run-out kings: Louie, Earthquake, the Pearl.
+And if I

 Why are there no women in my top twenty?
 Not because I'm sexist, but because,

 for whatever reason, the best female players are still not as good as the best